 5.7 There is a policy regarding the use of mobile phones, cameras and other digital recording devices e.g. i-Pads.
 For online safety, there is within the policy support about children accessing the internet whilst they're at school using data on their phones (3G or 4G networks).
-The IT policy is located on the website and on the shared drive.
-There are paper copies in the staff room and they are also available on request from the office.
+(The policy is located in the school office.)